HarvsG/ha-glinet4-integration/README.md

 ## Features
 - Device tracker for devices connected directly or indirectly to a Gl-inet router.
   - Note, modern phones use MAC address randomisation when they connect to WiFi, you will need to disable this for your home wifi only on [android](https://www.howtogeek.com/722653/how-to-disable-random-wi-fi-mac-address-on-android/) and [iphone](https://www.linksys.com/support-article?articleNum=317709)
-- Control all configured wireguard clients with a switch.
+- Control all configured wireguard and tailscale clients with a switch.
+- Reboot your router
+- Coming soon:
+  - System device sensors including temperature, CPU load and Uptime
+  - On/off control of WiFi Networks

 ## Installation
 1. Create a new folder in `config/custom_components` called `glinet`